hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/environment.md

 3. **Exception Handling:** `pytest.raises` is used to test exceptions correctly (e.g., `test_add_agent_duplicate`).
 This is critical for robust tests.

-4. **Edge Cases:** Tests for `test_add_agent_duplicate`  demonstrates handling a duplicate agent.
+4. **Edge Cases:** Tests for `test_add_agent_duplicate`  demonStartes handling a duplicate agent.
 More tests are needed for other methods with potential errors.

 5. **Comprehensive Coverage (Needed):** The provided tests are a starting point.
 You need to add tests for:
    - `_step` (with different time deltas, etc.)